greenelab/deep-review/sections/07_conclusions.md

 and patient classification tasks, we expect deep learning methods to augment clinicians and biomedical researchers.

 We are extremely optimistic about the future of deep learning in biology and medicine.
-Given how rapidly deep learning is evolving, its full potential in biomedicine has not been explored.
+It is by no means inevitable that deep learning will revolutionize these domains, but given how rapidly the field is evolving, we are confident that its full potential in biomedicine has not been explored.
 We have highlighted numerous challenges beyond improving training and predictive accuracy, such as preserving patient privacy and interpreting models.
 Ongoing research has begun to address these problems and shown that they are not